A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Abstract

 \section{Abstract}

-Resource-efficient and robust validation of complex measurement system that would require millions of test permutations for comprehensive coverage is an unsolved problem.
-In the paper, a general, robust, trustworthy, efficient, and comprehensive validation approach based on a Gaussian Process Interpolation (GPI)-model of the test-system has been developed that can operate system-agnostically, prevents calibration to known validation benchmarks, and supports large configuration spaces.
-The approach includes three steps that can be performed independently by different parties: 1) GPI-model creation, 2) model confirmation, and 3) model-based critical search for failures.
-The new apporach has been applied to two systems utilizing different measurement methods, i.e., robot-scanning and fixed sensor array, for compliance testing of radiofrequency-emitting devices with the objective to demonstrate validity and equivalence of the two systems.
-The result demonstrate that measurement system validation is feasible within a single day by a test-lab or the user.
-It has been proposed to the standardization committees as a proposal to unify and strengthen the current IEC 62209-1528~\cite{iec62209-1528} and IEC 62209-3 \cite{iec62209-3} standards, resulting in a pragmatic approach for establishing validity and effective equivalence of the two measurement device classes.
+Resource-efficient and robust validation of systems designed to measure a multi-dimensional parameter space is an unsolved problem as it would require millions of test permutations for comprehensive validation coverage.
+In the paper, an efficient and comprehensive validation approach based on a Gaussian Process (GP) model of the test system has been developed that can operate system-agnostically, avoids calibration to a fixed set of known validation benchmarks, and supports large configuration spaces.
+The approach consists of three steps that can be performed independently by different parties: 1) GP model creation, 2) model confirmation, and 3) targeted search for critical cases.
+It has been applied to two systems that measure specific absorption rate (SAR) for compliance testing of wireless devices and apply different SAR measurement methods: a probe-scanning system (per IEC/IEEE 62209-1528), and a static sensor-array system (per IEC 62209-3).
+The results demonstrate that the approach is practical, feasible, suitable for proving effective equivalence, and can be applied to any measurement method and implementation.
+The presented method is sufficiently general to be of value not only for SAR system validation, but also in a wide variety of applications that require critical, independent, and efficient validation.